DOI-USGS/usgscsm/README.md

 # USGSCSM

-Community Sensor Model (CSM) compliant sensor models created by USGS Astrogeology Science Center.
+This library provides *Community Sensor Model (CSM)*-compliant sensor models created by the USGS Astrogeology Science Center.

 USGSCSM contains three different sensor models.
-The first, is a generic framing camera model written from scratch.
-The second is a generic line scan camera model based on code from BAE Systems Information and Electronic Systems Integration Inc. The third is a generic synthetic-aperture radar (SAR) sensor model.
+The first is a generic framing camera model written from scratch.
+The second is a generic line scan camera model based on code from BAE Systems Information and Electronic Systems Integration, Inc. The third is a generic synthetic-aperture radar (SAR) sensor model.

 ## Using USGSCSM

-This library is a CSM plugin library that is intended to be dynamically loaded at run time along side the
+This library is a CSM plugin library that is intended to be dynamically loaded at run-time alongside the
 [CSM API library](https://github.com/USGS-Astrogeology/csm).

-Once, the library is loaded, it can be accessed through the CSM Plugin interface.
+Once the library is loaded, it can be accessed through the CSM plugin interface.
 For an example of how to do through the CSM C++ interface see the SensorModelFactory class in [SensorUtils](https://github.com/USGS-Astrogeology/SensorUtils).
 For an example of how to do this through the CSM Python bindings see this